WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-FLUTTER-SDK/README.md

 #### Note

-- `TransactionStatus` can be null, depending on if the user cancels the transaction by pressing back.
+- `TransactionStatus` can be null, depending on if the user cancels the transaction by pressing back button.
 - You need to confirm the transaction is successful.
 Ensure that the txRef, amount, and status are correct and successful.
 Be sure to
 - (https://services.wayapay.ng/payment-gateway/api/v1/reference/query/"$transactionID") before providing value.